CQWEO/ToGGleMyTrinh/README.md

         end
     end)
 end
-Tab:Toggle("Disable Bananas","Makes it so you won't get stunned or take damage from Snare when stepping on it.",false,function(Bool)
+Tab:Toggle("Disable Bananas","Makes it so you won't get stunned or take damage from Bananas when stepping on it.",false,function(Bool)
         DisableBananas = Bool
         for _,Object in pairs(workspace.CurrentRooms:GetDescendants()) do
             if Object.Name == "BananaPeel" then